Grommash9/aiotx/docs/clients/evm_client/index.rst

 All of these cryptocurrencies use similar logic in many places, so they will be merged into the same parent client.

-Currently, AioTxBSCClient and AioTxETHClient are tested and ready to be used.
+Currently, AioTxBSCClient, AioTxPolygonClient and AioTxETHClient are tested and ready to be used.
 Please keep in mind that when reading this documentation, the methods can be used for any EVM-based blockchain.

 QuickStart (**Logic is the same for all EVM clients; just import AioTxBSCClient or AioTxETHClient**)